just-somerandomguy/Idk-check-yourself/README.md

 # Idk check out yourself
-Simple RNG game with some easter eggs form my life...
+Simple RNG game with some easter eggs form my life and references...

 I was too lazy to save all the source code in this repo so I just add it into every release

+Working on a mobile version...